devjokes/devjokes.github.io/README.md

 **Why was the JavaScript developer sad?** Because he didn't Node how to Express himself.

 **Why did the CoffeeScript developer keep getting lost?** Because he couldn't find his source without a map.

+**Why was Ember.js turning red?** Because it was EMBERrassed for not remEMBERing its route home.